FreddyFunk/libbmpread/README.md

 ==========

-libbmpread is a tiny, fast bitmap (.bmp) image file loader, written from scratch in portable ANSI C.  Its default behavior is compatible with OpenGL texture functions, making it ideal for use in simple games.
+libbmpread is a tiny, fast bitmap (.bmp) image file loader, written from scratch in portable ANSI C, with no dependencies.
+Its default behavior is compatible with OpenGL texture functions, making it ideal for use in simple games.
 It handles uncompressed monochrome, 16- and 256-color, and 24-bit bitmap files of any size (no RLE support yet).

 <https://github.com/chazomaticus/libbmpread>

 Documentation
 -------------

+To use, simply copy `bmpread.c` and `bmpread.h` into your project and add them to the build.

 See `bmpread.h` for thorough documentation of the interface.
 The main points
 are: